-Provisions are intended to provide access to HSC exams, not to achieve potential.
-Provisions aim to ensure that a student with a disability can read the examination questions and communicate their responses to the markers.
+Provisions aim to ensure that a student with a disability can read the exam questions and communicate their responses to the markers.
 The achievement of potential is subject to many variables outside the control of NESA, such as teaching, commitment, study and preparation for the exam.

-The NSW Education Standards Authority may approve disability provisions for the Higher School Certificate examinations if a student has a permanent or temporary disability that would, in a normal examination situation, prevent them from:
+The NSW Education Standards Authority may approve disability provisions for the HSC exams if you have a disability that would, in a normal examination situation, prevent them from: